wine-staging/wine-staging/README.md

 wine-staging instead, and keep them updated and maintained as well as attempt to clean them up to be upstreamed.
 We also both write and verify patches which fix various bugs that may not have patches, and in turn allow them run better using WINE.
-This includes testing on various hardware, games, and applications.
+This includes testing on various hardware, games and applications.

 Any expenses for applications, games, or hardware which we do not own comes out of pocket.
 In order to alleviate these expenses, we are now accepting donations.